Last updated: September 7, 2023

 Dogs: | Not allowed on the trail |

-The official start of the Hermitage Foreshore Track is located at the very end of Bayview Hill Road in Vaucluse (see map location).
+The official start of the Hermitage Foreshore Track is located at the very end of Bayview Hill Road in Vaucluse (see location on map).

 Bayview Hill Rd is a short side street off New South Head Rd, with a bus stop nearby.
-Several bus routes arrive here via the city or Bondi Junction from the west, or via Watsons Bay from the northeast.
-Check the official bus timetables and maps for more details.
+Several bus routes arrive here via the city or Bondi Junction from the west, or Watsons Bay from the northeast.

 If you’re planning to drive, you may be able to find street parking nearby, although this can be challenging on busy days.
 Parking may be easier at the other end of the walk, at Nielsen Park.

-Alternatively, you can also travel by ferry if you’re doing this track as part of the Rose Bay to Watsons Bay Walk.
-Both Rose Bay and Watsons Bay have a ferry wharf with ferries travelling to and from Circular Quay.
+Alternatively, you can also travel by ferry if you’re doing this walk as part of the Rose Bay to Watsons Bay Walk.
+Both Rose Bay and Watsons Bay have ferry wharves with regular ferries travelling to and from Circular Quay.

 The Hermitage Foreshore Walk is an easy, family-friendly walking trail on a well-maintained path that is easy to follow and well-signposted.